Our 2018 Dash Cam Recommendations & Top Picks

 We could nit pick at each model, however the differences really are becoming minor and probably don’t make a huge difference in the end for most users.

-Don’t want to spend $500-$600+ on a 2-channel Dash Cam?
-The $399.00 BlackSys CH-200 is our top value pick 2-channel Dash Cam.
-The BlackSys CH-200 is a welcome 2018 addition to the Dash Cams Australia 2-channel line up.
-It delivers the best balance of performance, sophisticated features and reliability at an affordable price point.
+The BlackSys CH-200 is one of our favorite 2-channel Dash Cams for price and performance.
+The BlackSys CH-200 is a welcome 2018 addition to the Dash Cams Australia 2-channel line up and is fast becoming a customer favorite.
+It delivers the best combination of performance, sophisticated features, reliability and value.

-The BlackSys CH-200 is a dual 1080P FULL HD Dash Cam with high quality Sony EXMOR CMOS sensors for great video quality.
-It doesn’t have a screen so is operated via Wi-Fi to a smartphone.
-It also comes with GPS included to record vehicle speed and location.
-The BlackSys CH-200 is a proper Parking Mode Dash Cam with some of the most advanced parking mode features around to give you confidence while you are away from your vehicle.
-It comes with an included 32GB Micro SD card and an optional dedicated BlackSys hardwire cable (for parking mode recording) also at an affordable price.
+The BlackSys CH-200 is a dual 1080P FULL HD Dash Cam with high quality Sony EXMOR CMOS sensors for excellent video quality.
+It doesn’t have a screen so is compact and discrete and is easily controlled via Wi-Fi to a smartphone.
+It also comes with integrated GPS to record vehicle speed and location.
+The BlackSys CH-200 is a proper Parking Mode Dash Cam with some of the most advanced and reliable parking mode features around to give you confidence while you are away from your vehicle (like 10 second pre-buffered parking mode recording and excellent settings customisation).
+It comes with an included 32GB Micro SD card and an optional dedicated BlackSys hardwire cable (for parking mode recording) also at a great price.

-With the combination of the intelligent Ambarella A12 chipset, dual 1080P FULL HD, quality Sony EXMOR sensors and supercapacitors – the BlackSys CH-200 delivers outstanding performance, useful features and value for money.
+With the combination of the intelligent Ambarella A12 chipset, dual 1080P FULL HD, quality Sony EXMOR sensors and supercapacitors – the BlackSys CH-200 delivers outstanding performance, useful features and value.

-The BlackSys CH-200 offers the absolute best bang for your buck.
+The BlackSys CH-200 offers the absolute best performance and features at this price point.

 Read our full write up of the BlackSys CH-200 by clicking here